respiratory-immunology-lab/microbiome-shotgun/databases/README.md

 makeblastdb -in nr -out nr -dbtype prot
 ```

-3) Kraken databases for taxonomy
+## Kraken databases for taxonomy

 There are some small pre-compiled databases available.
 However, because we want to go in more depth and are interested in fungi as well we will build our own.
-A wrapper script for the database construction `builddatabase.sh` is provided [here](https://github.com/respiratory-immunology-lab/microbiome-shotgun/blob/master/builddatabase.sh).

 ```
 # Install kraken2